Triheinz/Leprechaun-Gold/readme.md

-# LEPRECHAUN GOLD
+# Water Ninja

 ## Description

-The leprechaun is trying to get back home, but the greedy humans wont let him!
-You need to help him get home without loosing his god on the way.
-Each time the human reaches the gold pot our beloved leprechaun will be loosing it.
+The Water ninja is trying to leave the fantasy world alive with her diamonds.
+Help her avoid the fire balls to get back home safe!

 ## MVP (DOM - CANVAS)